PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 > It is essential for a developer to break down their application into different logical parts that will have a different responsibility. </br>
 > This is called the **Separation of Concern**. </br>
 >
-> There are several design patterns to cut your application: </br>
+> There are several design patterns to split your application: </br>
 > - MVC
 > - Domain Driven Design
 > - Clean Architecture